 Mobile App vs. Desktop Usage Statistics

-- Mobile usage dominates, with 92% of all Google Maps interactions occurring on smartphones or tablets in 2025.
+- Mobile usage dominates, with 92% of all Google Maps interactions occurring on smartphones or tablets.

 - Desktop access is most common for planning longer trips, accounting for 8% of total usage, particularly among users aged 45 and above.